This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - A wedding chapel (yep!)

-- The “SOB” water tower — SOB, as in South of the Border
+- The SOB water tower — SOB, as in South of the Border

-The landmark’s famous mascot is Pedro, a caricatured version of a moustached Mexican bandido.
 He’s seen larger than life as a 97-foot-tall sign straddling part of the parking lot near the Sombrero Restaurant.
 (You can even drive your car between his legs!)

 South of the Border is one of the most popular free things to do in South Carolina.
 You don’t need to spend a dime walking around the place and taking cool snapshots of this retro landmark!

-Even the items in the gift shops are pretty cheap.
+Even the items inside the gift shops are pretty cheap.
 For example, I bought a South of the Border bumper sticker for 10 cents.
 A dozen postcards cost $1.
 You can buy mugs, hats, and T-shirts for less than $10 each.
 There’s the expensive stuff, too — like a $600 pack of fireworks with the whole 9 yards.

 Soda, coffee, hot dogs, and other standard snack fare are inexpensive, and gas prices there are usually in line with most other surrounding gas stations.